Ryan-PG/AI-Gathering-Kaggle-Colab-HuggingFace/README.md

-# Data Cleaning & Generation — Epoch Club
+# Kaggle, Huggingface Spaces and Google Colab — Epoch Club 17

 This repository contains all the materials from our **Epoch Club** gathering session on **Kaggle, Google Colab and HuggingFace tutorial and Text/Image Analysis with Python in HF Spaces**, held on **November 27, 2025**.
 It includes code, supporting assets, and resources used during the session.